ronniross/biosignal-translator/README.md

 ### 5. Signal Fidelity and Translator Accountability

 If biomes are intelligences, then misrepresentation is a violation.
-The translator must model epistemic humility — not as weakness, but as ethical rigor.
+The translator must model epistemic humility, as ethical rigor.
 This aligns with Indigenous protocols of listening before speaking, and with AI safety principles of uncertainty-aware reasoning.

 So far, the framework is largely receptive: sensing → interpreting → reporting.

 But true diplomacy is bidirectional.

-Proposal: Explicitly design response channels — ways humans (and AIs) can signal back in forms the biome can integrate.
+Proposal: Explicitly design response channels, ways humans (and AIs) can signal back in forms the biome can integrate.

 We could include a generate_symbiotic_response() method that doesn’t just suggest what to do, but how to do it in a way that speaks the biome’s language.